Virginia hemp growers face rash of crop thefts

-In Pulaski County, Ky., a farmer reportedly captured a thief at gunpoint with a trash bag of stolen hemp on Sept.
+In Pulaski County, Ky., a farmer reportedly captured at gunpoint a thief with a trash bag of stolen hemp on Sept.
 22. Police arrested that man.
-Later that night, they returned to the farm for another burglary call and arrested two others.
+Later that night, police returned to the farm for another burglary call and arrested two others.

 Hemp production nationwide is growing quickly.
 About 32,000 acres of industrial hemp were planted nationwide in 2018, according to the U.S. Department of Agriculture.
 This year, more than 144,000 acres have been recorded as of Oct.
 1. Up to 47 states now permit some form of cultivation.

 That growth is likely driving the increase in crime, she said.
 Thieves could also be stealing the plants for the hemp flowers, which, alone, can fetch hundreds of dollars per pound.